PixelsCamp/talks/typescript-the-future-of-javascript-today.md

 that's being used by Google's team behind Angular2.
 It's the language that has been used at Facebook to specify the ImmutableJS API.

-Let's get to know TypeScript, it's differences from plain JavaScript, it's mighty advantages and why it can give you the piece of mind of strongly-typed languages while still letting you have all the advantages of JavaScript's flexibility.
+Let's get to know TypeScript, its differences from plain JavaScript, its mighty advantages and why it can give you the piece of mind of strongly-typed languages while still letting you have all the advantages of JavaScript's flexibility.